NorthStarUAS/aura-hardware-legacy/aura-board-v2.2/README.md

   Using the schematic and board layout, test all the 5v points to make sure power is getting to the correct locations.
 - [ ] Install the 22uf63v capacitor being careful to note polarity.
 - [ ] Install the 3 x 1k ohm resistors.
+You might find a needle nose
+  pliers helpful to gently pull on the wires from the back side and help the resister fully seat in place.
 - [ ] Install the 10k ohm resistor.
-Polarity does not matter with resistors.
+Polarity does not matter with
+  resistors.
+Clip off the excess wire.
 - [ ] Go ahead and power up the board again.
 Test that pin-hole A0 on the teensy footprint reads about 1/11 of your input voltage.
 Test that pin-hole A1 reads about 2.5 volts.